Dragan Đurđević

-Dragan Đurđević (born 18 April 1981) is a Serbian football manager who is last known to have managed Jonava.
+Dragan Đurđević (born 18 April 1981) is a Serbian football manager and former player, who most recently managed Jonava.

 Playing career

 Before the 2007 season, Đurđević signed for Kazakhstani side Ordabasy after playing for Olimpik (Sarajevo) in Bosnia and Herzegovina, where he made 48 appearances and scored 9 goals.

-Before the second half of 2008/09, he signed for Serbian club Jagodina.
+Before the second half of 2008–09, he signed for the Serbian club Jagodina.

-Before the 2011 season, Đurđević signed for Andijon in Uzbekistan after playing for Kazakhstani team Kairat.
+Before the 2011 season, Đurđević signed for Andijon in Uzbekistan after playing for the Kazakhstani team Kairat.

 Managerial career

-After retirement, he was appointed assistant manager of Taraz in the Kazakhstan.
+After retirement, he was appointed assistant manager of Taraz in Kazakhstan.

-In 2016, he was appointed manager of Serbian outfit Jagodina.
+In 2016, he was appointed manager of the Serbian outfit Jagodina.

-Before the 2020 season, Đurđević was appointed manager of Samut Sakhon in the Thai second division after working as director of Kazakhstani side Atyrau.
+Before the 2020 season, Đurđević was appointed manager of Samut Sakhon in the Thai second division after working as director of the Kazakhstani side, Atyrau.

 In 2021, he was appointed manager of Jonava in the Lithuanian second division.